-For nine weeks this past spring, as the coronavirus upended the world with fear, stay-at-home mandates, financial loss and isolation, we turned to Scripture for the hope we each need to endure rough times.
+For the past nine weeks, as the coronavirus upended the world with fear, stay-at-home mandates, financial loss and isolation, we’ve turned to Scripture for the hope we each need to endure rough times.
 The world is opening back up at last after the global pandemic.
 People are emerging to resume life, perhaps somewhat timidly, and wondering how we will fare as things work their way back to “normal” – whatever that will look like now.
 We still need God’s hope – every day.

 Some common themes ran through these nine weekly devotional series, all written by different Jewish Voice staff members.
 Through these varied voices, God encouraged us to find hope amid trials by: